 This confusion causes the victim to lose confidence in their own memories, thoughts, and emotions.
 As a result, they become vulnerable to further manipulation and control.

-The goal of trying to gaslight is to create a power struggle.
+The goal of classic gaslighting is to create a power struggle.
 It’s to make the victim doubt themselves and their perceptions so that they are more easily manipulated and controlled by the abuser.
 The effects of someone trying to gaslight can be long-lasting and devastating, leading victims into a state of confusion, isolation, and self-doubt.

 Anyone can be gaslit, but those who are particularly susceptible include Autistic individuals, those with borderline personality disorder, narcissistic personality disorder, and schizophrenia to name but a few.
 These conditions can cause the sufferer to have difficulty understanding social cues and emotional responses.

-Do note, of course, that it also means that many people who gaslight also have these conditions, so it’s important to recognize that being neurodivergent in itself isn’t the only reason someone might be the gaslighting partner or be the victim.
+Do note, of course, that it also means that an unconscious gaslighter may also have these conditions.
+So it’s important to recognize that being neurodivergent in itself isn’t the only reason someone might be an unintentional gaslighter, or be the victim.

-In addition, anyone who has experienced trauma in childhood could also be at risk of being gaslit.
-In particular, verbal abuse from gaslighting parents is a huge contributor to childhood trauma.
-Even relatively subtle traumatic events can leave people feeling emotionally numb and unable to process information clearly later in life
+In addition, anyone who has experienced trauma in childhood or suffers from a mental illness could also be at risk of verbal abuse, especially the mind games that come with being gaslit.
+Personal experience in the form of Post-Traumatic Stress Disorder (PTSD) can leave people feeling emotionally numb and unable to process information clearly.

-It can be hard to tell whether you’re the victim of gaslighting or not by its very nature.
-After all, that’s the intent of the narcissist, right?
-Some signs of gaslighting to look out for include the following:
+It can be hard to tell whether you’re the victim of unconscious gaslighting or not by its very nature.
+After all, emotional manipulation is the intent of the narcissist, right?
+Some signs of unconscious gaslighting to look out for include the following:

 -The gaslighter’s story never makes sense and they live in denial.